 Lux Cantorum is looking for choral singers interested in musical growth and dynamic performance opportunities.
-We are in the midst of an exciting season, and we'd love to grow our chorus.
+We are getting ready for an exciting season, and always want to grow our chorus.
 We hope you might consider being a part of this great choir.